ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {:support: data-reuse='support'}
 {:external: target="_blank" .external}
 {:note: .note}
-{:beta: .beta}
+{:preview: .preview}

-# FAQs for Backup for VPC (Beta)
+# FAQs for Backup for VPC
 {: #backup-service-vpc-faq}

 The following questions pertain to the VPC Backup service.
-If you have other questions you'd like to see answered here, provide feedback by using the **Open Issue** or **Edit Topic** links.
+If you have other questions you'd like to see answered here, provide feedback by using the **Open Issue** or **Edit Topic** links after the FAQs.
 {: shortdesc}

-This service is available only to accounts with special approval to preview this beta feature.
-Contact your IBM Support if you are interested in getting access.
+This service is available only to accounts with special approval to preview this feature.
+Contact IBM Support if you're interested in getting access.
-{: beta}
+{: preview}

 ## What is the VPC backup service?
 {: faq}
 {: #faq-baas-concepts}

-The VPC backup service lets you set a scheduled backup of your block storage volumes.
+The VPC backup service lets you create backup policies for your block storage volumes.
+A backup policy contains a backup plan, where you set a scheduled backup of your volumes.
+You can create up to four backup plans per policy.
 When a backup is triggered, it creates a new snapshot of the volume contents.
+You can also set a retention period for your backups, so that the oldest ones are deleted either by date or total count.
 For more information, see [Backup service concepts](/docs/vpc?topic=vpc-backup-service-about#backup-service-concepts).

+## How do I set up the backup service?
+{: faq}
+{: #faq-baas-setup}

+Before you can create backup policies, you need to grant [service-to-service authorizations](/docs/vpc?topic=vpc-backup-s2s-auth&interface=api) and specify user roles to enable the backup service.
+Then, you add user tags for new or existing data volumes that you associate with a backup policy.
+Finally, you create backup policies and plans to schedule automatic backups.
+For more information, see [Creating a backup policy](/docs/vpc?topic=vpc-backup-policy-create&interface=ui).

 ## How does the backup service work?
 {: faq}
 {: #faq-baas-function}

 You add [user tags](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-about-tags) to your volumes and specify the same tags in a backup policy.
-When the tags match, a backup is triggered based on a backup plan schedule.
+When the tags match, a backup is triggered based on the backup plan schedule.
 The Snapshots for VPC service is used to create the backup.
-The entire contents of the volume are copied and retained for the number of days specified in the backup plan.
+The entire contents of the volume are copied and retained for the number of days or total number of backups specified in the backup plan.
+When the retention period is reached, the older backups are deleted.

 ## What resources are backed up?
 {: faq}
 {: #faq-baas-resources}

-All resources with user tags that match the tags in a [backup policy](https://test.cloud.ibm.com/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-policies) are backed up.
-In this release, you can back up block storage boot and data volumes.
+Block storage data and boot volumes with user tags that match the tags in a [backup policy](https://test.cloud.ibm.com/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-policies) are backed up.

 ## How do enable my volumes to be backed up?
 {: faq}
 {: #faq-baas-enable}

 Enabling your backups is two-part process.
 First, you [specify user tags](/docs/vpc?topic=vpc-backup-use-policies) on the block storage volumes you're backing up.
 You then [create a backup policy](/docs/vpc?topic=vpc-backup-policy-create) and specify these tags, which identify the volumes you're backing up.
 Within a policy, you create a [backup plan](/docs/vpc?topic=vpc-backup-policy-create&interface=ui#backup-plan-ui) to schedule backups of these resources.
-You can schedule backups be taken every 1 to 30 days.
+You can schedule backups be taken every daily, weekly, or monthly.

+## How many backups can I create?
+{: faq}
+{: #faq-baas-total}

+You can create up to 100 backups per volume per account.

-## Can I backup snapshots of a volume?
+## Can I backup my volume snapshots?
 {: faq}
 {: #faq-baas-snapshots}